tencentcloud-tci/terraform-tencentcloud-multiversx-node/README.md

   #-------deployment variables
-  deployment_mode = "lite" #the deployment mode: lite, db-lookup-hdd, db-lookup-ssd purchase_period = 1 #the valability of the purchase, in months
+  deployment_mode = "lite" #the deployment mode: lite, db-lookup-hdd, db-lookup-ssd purchase_period = 1 #the valability of the purchase, in months blueprint_id  = "lhbp-a7oxy3em" #the id of the blueprint, we recommend using OpenCloudOS8 with docker

   #-------State specific variables
   need_tat_commands = true #set 'false' only if the commands are already deployed (if previous/paralel deployment existed)

+  #-------Chain specific variables
+  network = "mainnet" #choose between mainnet, testnet, devnet

   #-------firewall details
   ssh_client_cidr = "2.222.22.2/32" #source ip of the management location (for SSH whitelisting)